LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Calling Prolog predicates
 -------------------------

-Logtalk is designed for both *robusteness* and *portability*.
-In the context of calling Prolog predicates, robusteness requires that the compilation of Logtalk source code must not have *accidental* dependencies on Prolog code that happens to be loaded at the time of the compilation.
+Logtalk is designed for both *robustness* and *portability*.
+In the context of calling Prolog predicates, robustness requires that the compilation of Logtalk source code must not have *accidental* dependencies on Prolog code that happens to be loaded at the time of the compilation.
 One immediate consequence is that only Prolog *built-in* predicates are visible from within objects and